 Some people love to put small stones or marbles in the bottom of the foot bath container.
 Placing slight pressure on the stones or playing with the toes provides a relaxing sensation.

-A mixture of Vinegar and Apple Cider helps treat plantar type foot warts.
-Studies by American universities has shown that repeated weekly foot baths with vinegar and apple cider eventually cause plantar warts to lose their grip on the soles of the feet.
+A mixture of vinegar and apple cider helps treat plantar-type foot warts.
+Studies by American universities have shown that repeated weekly foot baths with vinegar and apple cider eventually cause plantar warts to lose their grip on the soles of the feet.

-The general type of foot bath is just a pan or large bowl that will allow placement of the feet, or foot, into the water, without causing water to spill over the edge and onto the floor.
+One of the more typical kinds of foot bath, it is just a pan or large bowl that will allow placement of the feet, or foot, into the water, without causing water to spill over the edge and onto the floor.
 It is the cheapest as you can find it at your own home.

-There are also water pulse foot baths that are like a mini-jacuzzi for your feet.
-These are gentle, soothing and relaxing and many people swear by their use.
+There are also water pulse foot baths that act more like a mini-jacuzzi for your feet.
+These provide a gentle, soothing and relaxing effect to many people who have sworn by their use.

-The Best Foot Bath bath is simple and easy to prepare, it relaxes and treats the feet, body and the mind.
-If you never had a simple foot bath, give one a try soon.
-See our recommended additives below
+The best foot bath can be simple and preparation is almost fuss-free.
+It relaxes and treats the feet, body and the mind.
+If you never had a simple foot bath, give one a try soon — you will thank us later!